 We believe climate change has the potential to cause significant disruption to the operations and franchise longevity of many businesses.
 This disruption can be highly material to earnings over varying timeframes and can play out through higher levels of operating and capital expenditures, as well as elevated risk of stranded assets.
-Disruption also brings its own set of opportunities and we already see evidence of companies capitalizing on areas of competitive strength to meet the needs of the energy transition.
+Disruption also brings opportunities, and we see evidence of companies capitalizing on areas of competitive strength to meet the needs of the energy transition.